theforeman/foreman_discovery/README.md

 # Building the Discovery PXE Image

 There is a rake task for the discovery image.
+It requires Ruby 1.8, but should appropriately detect and use ruby1.8 even if the system default is 1.9.
+If you have trouble building it, try a ruby1.8-only system.

 Run this in the Foreman app root:

     rake discovery:build_image